LogicMason5/A-creation-for-trading-home-brews/README.md

 ![icon](/client/public/black.png)

-This is a hobbyist project for trading homebrews (the malt+yeast kind, not the penguin-kind).
+This is a hobbyist project for trading homebrews (the malt+yeast kind, not the fruit-kind).

 ## Features